Shubham955/codeQuest256Game/README.md

 # Quest of AI Game
 ## Introduction
 This repository contains the source code for a Java-based Quest of AI game.
-In this, you are the Explorer and you are on a mission to find AI lost in a digital realm.
+In this, you are the Explorer and you are on a mission to find Artificial Intelligence(AI) lost in a digital realm.
 Exploring twists and turns of this realm, you have to reach AI.
 ## Installation
 Java needs to be installed in the system to run this game.
 ## How to Play